Neural Quantile Optimization for Edge-Cloud Networking: Numerical Results

 To evaluate the quality of feasible solutions generated by GSSN for the network flow problem in~\eqref{eq:milp_nonlin}, we conduct two sets of control experiments using the Gurobi solver and RSN algorithm, respectively.

 We utilize three approaches to obtain initial feasible solutions for the problem.
 The first method involves configuring the Gurobi solver with a maximum search time of 300 seconds and employing the Gurobi code ``model.Params.SolutionLimit$=1$'' to prioritize the search for feasible solutions.
 The other two methods include utilizing the feasible solutions obtained through RSN and GSSN sampling for network flow problems and the initial feasible solution obtained through Gurobi computation.
 To provide an intuitive representation, a scatter plot (Figure~\ref{fig:RGGScatter}) is generated to illustrate the solution times and the corresponding objective function values (also known as cost) for the test problems.
-The mean and standard deviation (std) of the objective function values and solution time for the three methods can be found in Table~\ref{tab:comparison}.
+The mean and standard deviation (std) of the objective function values and solution time for the three methods can be found in Table~\ref{tab:comparison}. { It is worth mentioning that due to the assumption of capacity parameters in \eqref{eq:assumpDemand}, the relaxation solutions of all the generated test problems result in zero cost function values, leading to a trivial optimal gap\cite{optimalgap} curve during the solving process.
+Instead, we will utilize the cost function value to assess the performance of different methods. }

 Based on the analysis of Figure~\ref{fig:RGGScatter} and Table~\ref{tab:comparison}, noticeable differences are observed among the three methods in terms of the time required to obtain feasible solutions, where RSN exhibits the shortest time, followed by GSSN, and then Gurobi with a significant margin.
 Regarding the computed feasible solution values, GSSN produces the smallest objective function values, followed by RSN, then Gurobi.

 Interestingly, approximately half of the feasible solutions obtained by Gurobi have significantly larger magnitudes, reaching up to 1e6, compared to the other half, which has magnitudes similar to those obtained by GSSN and RSN.
-Thus, the initial solution generated by Gurobi can be far from optimal.
-When comparing GSSN with RSN, it is observed that the mean of the cost obtained by RSN is around twice that of GSSN.
+When comparing GSSN with RSN, the mean cost obtained by RSN is around twice that of GSSN.
 Besides, GSSN has a smaller standard deviation, indicating a more concentrated and stable distribution of feasible solutions.